Toobo/SeaLion/README.md

 For example, typing in CLI the text:

 ```
-php app.php greed good morning -to="Giuseppe" --yell
+php app.php greet good morning -to="Giuseppe" --yell
 ```

 SeaLion will recognize:

- - `'greed'` as the command
+ - `'greet'` as the command
  - `'good'` and `'morning'` as two arguments
  - `'to'` as a flag with the value of `'Giuseppe'`
  - `'yell'` as an option with the value of `true`